We are aiming for the Grammos mountain.

 And as we enter the town, something strange slowly reveals itself.

 Every other shop is a large windowed store selling fur.
 Often with signs written in both Greek and Russian, and always with an incongruous picture – here, under the lavishly bright hot sun – of women models clutching fur hoods pulled tight round pouting faces.

 Kastoria got rich years ago on the fur trade and looks now unlike any Greek town I’ve been to.
 Prosperous, clean, tidy.
 A little please with itself.
 A little unwelcoming.

 The old town, higher up, is full of handsome medieval-style, Italian-style villas built by the first to have made their money on the fur trade in the 18th Century.
-Beautiful as they are, I still don’t seem to be able to get a feeling of any great enjoyment looking at this beauty, in these small squares.
+Attractive as they are, I still don’t seem to be able to get a feeling of any great enjoyment looking at this beauty, in these small squares.

-It’s only from high up though that you realise that the great expanse of water you look over in Kastoria is only half of the Lake Orestiada.
+It’s only from high up though that you realise that the great expanse of water you look over in Kastoria is only half of Lake Orestiada.
 Kastoria is just a jetty, a spur, sticking out into Orestiada.
 There are tens more kilometres of lake, thousands more litres of ridged freshwater, hundreds of crouping flamingos, all on the other side.